 What is my Role as A Parent?

 By reading through this section of the website, you have already begun to learn more about sororities!
-During recruitment, your daughter will make important decisions about which sorority to join; and as a parent your support and encouragement is crucial.
-Ask questions about what the different sororities can offer your daughter, and guide her into making the best decision for her.
+During recruitment, your child will make important decisions about which sorority to join; and as a parent your support and encouragement is crucial.
+Ask questions about what the different sororities can offer your child, and guide them into making the best decision for them.

-What Will My Daughter Get Out of a Sorority?
+What Will My Child Get Out of a Sorority?

 What are the Alcohol & Anti-Hazing Policies for Panhellenic Sororities?

 In accordance with the National Panhellenic Conference (NPC) Alcohol Initiative, most events held on sorority property are alcohol-free.
 Our members also benefit from alcohol and drug abuse awareness seminars, and educational programs on date rape, assault, and safety.
 Neither the National Panhellenic Conference nor any of the 26 member groups of the NPC condone hazing in any form.
 Each of the 26 member groups have banned hazing in all of their chapters and have policies in place stating so.
 The NPC is a proud sponsor of HazingPrevention.org and National Hazing Prevention Week.
-If you have any concerns about hazing, you should speak with the fraternity and sorority life office on your campus.
 Hazing can be reported anonymously at 1-888-NOT-HAZE (1-888-668-4293).
 Hazing, or any activity that subjects members to harassment, ridicule, intimidation, physical exhaustion, or mental distress is entirely contrary to the purposes of the sorority community and the University, and is not permitted or tolerated whatsoever.
 Sorority members are educated on the danger of such practices on an ongoing basis.

 What are the Costs of Sorority Membership?